ermyas/sgnv2/README.md

 # Celer State Guardian Network V2

-Official Golang implementation of the SGN V2 with cBridge as a built-in application.
+Official Golang implementation of the SGN V2 with cBridge and Celer IM as a built-in applications.

 ## [Documentation](./docs)